-- If more people work on the task, it will probably take less time to complete.
+- If more people work on the task, the less time it will take less time to complete.
 If there are fewer people, the job will take longer.

-- In the proper operation of a see-saw, as one side goes up, the other side goes down.
+- In the proper operation of a see-saw, one side goes up the other goes down.
 Balance scales and elevator counter-weights operate the same way.

 We find this same inverse function happens with people.
 We’ll explain how we discovered this inverse relationship in a moment.
 Let’s look at the elements of this equation between faith and reason.

 To reason is to think with common sense and logic.
 It is an essential cognitive ability for survival (2).
 “Reasoning” is engaging the analytical capability of the mind to render accurate results.
 It involves problem-solving, planning, abstract thinking, complex idea comprehension, and learning from experience.
 Rational thinking and logical reasoning are good skills to have.

 Several online tests (3) measure your reasoning and cognitive skills.
 Mental health professionals use similar tools to assess their clients.